appuio/docs/baas.rst

 Application aware backups
 *************************
 It's possible to define annotations on pods with backup commands.
 These backup commands should create an application aware backup and stream it to stdout.
+Since the backupcommand isn't run in a bash there is no env available.
+Therefore this might have to be specified in the backupcommand using '/bin/bash -c'.

 Define an annotation on pod: